Tunji17/BriteCore-Engineering-Application/README.md

     Server Side Scripting:Python 3.6+
     Server Framework: Flask
     ORM: Sql-Alchemy
-    Depoly Tool: Fabric

 #Installing
 These are what you need to know to install this project

     set up a virtual environment
-    clone this repository or download the zip file
+    clone this repository
 To install all the dependencies run

     pip install -r requirements.txt
-Once dependencies are installed run
+Once dependencies are installed migrate database with

+    flask db migrate
+    flask db upgrade

+Then run flask app

     python run.py
  This gets your project started and you can view it at